 Home modifications explained

 As with any building work, there are laws and regulations that need to be adhered to when undertaking home modifications under the Scheme.
-Further detail is available in the Operational Guidelines.

 Complex home modifications